Arvmor/solkol/README.md

 1. **Use Enhanced RPC Providers**: Configure with Helius, Triton, or other enhanced RPC providers for better reliability and performance.

-2. **Database Integration**: Extend the `SwapDetector` to store results in PostgreSQL, Redis, or your preferred database.
+2. **Database Integration**: Extend the `TokenBuyTracker` to store results in PostgreSQL, Redis, or your preferred database.

-3. **API Layer**: Add REST or WebSocket API endpoints to expose detected swaps to client applications.
+3. **API Layer**: Add REST or WebSocket API endpoints to expose tracking progress and results to client applications.

 4. **Monitoring**: Implement proper monitoring, alerting, and health checks.

-5. **Scaling**: Consider horizontal scaling for high-volume processing.
+5. **Multi-Token Support**: Extend to track multiple tokens simultaneously.

 ## License